grafana/grafana/docs/sources/datasources/aws-cloudwatch/aws-authentication/index.md

 ## Use `Grafana Assume Role`

+{{% admonition type="note" %}}
-> Note: Grafana Assume Role is currently in Private Preview for Grafana Cloud.
+Grafana Assume Role is currently in [private preview]{{< relref "https://grafana.com/docs/release-life-cycle" >}} for Grafana Cloud.
 To get early access this feature, reach out to Customer Support and ask for the `awsDatasourcesTempCredentials` feature toggle to be enabled on your account.
 It is currently only available for CloudWatch.
+{{% /admonition %}}

 The `Grafana Assume Role` authentication provider lets you authenticate with AWS without having to create and maintain long term AWS users or rotate their access and secret keys.
 Instead, you can create an IAM role that has permissions to access CloudWatch and a trust relationship with Grafana's AWS account.
-Grafana's AWS account then makes an STS request to AWS to create temporary credentials to access the your AWS data.
-It makes this STS request by passing along an `externalID` that is unique per Cloud account, to ensure that Grafana Cloud customers can only access their own AWS data.
+Grafana's AWS account then makes an STS request to AWS to create temporary credentials to access your AWS data.
+It makes this STS request by passing along an `externalID` that's unique per Cloud account, to ensure that Grafana Cloud users can only access their own AWS data.
 For more information, refer to the [AWS documentation on external ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).

-To use this `Grafana Assume Role`:
+To use the `Grafana Assume Role`:

 1. Put in a request to Customer Support to enable`awsDatasourcesTempCredentials`.
 2. Once the feature is enabled, create a new CloudWatch data source (or update an existing one) and select `Grafana Assume Role` as an authentication provider.
 3. Create a new IAM role in the AWS console, and select **Another AWS account** as the Trusted entity.
 4. Enter the account ID of the Grafana account that has permission to assume this role 008923505280 and check the **Require external ID** box.
-5. Enter the external ID specified in the instructions box on the **Settings** tab of CloudWatch data source configuration in Grafana.
+5. Enter the external ID specified in the instructions box on the **Settings** tab of the CloudWatch data source configuration in Grafana.
 This external ID will be unique to your Grafana instance.
 6. Attach any required permissions you would like Grafana to be able to access on your behalf (for example, CloudWatch Logs and CloudWatch Metrics policies).
 7. Give the role a name and description, and click **Create role**.
 8. Copy the ARN of the role you just created and paste it into the **Assume Role ARN** field on the **Settings** tab of CloudWatch data source configuration in Grafana.